freedomlayer/offset_docs/doc/docs/source/intro/blockchain_comparison.rst

      - Rewards first adopters
      - Early and late adopters have the same money creation power

+   * - :ref:`efficiency`
+     - Transaction are very expensive
+     - Transactions are cheap

    * - :ref:`transaction-speed`
-     - A few mintues, up to a few hours
+     - A few minutes, up to a few hours
      - Less than a few seconds

    * - :ref:`transaction-certainty`